CHILDRENS WRITING BWR104

 COURSE STRUCTURE

-There are ten lessons in this unit, as follows:
+There are 10 lessons in this course, as follows:

-2. Overview of Children’s Writing: Categories (fiction & non fiction), understanding the market place; analyse & understand what is needed for the different categories, etc.
+2. Overview of Children’s Writing Categories (fiction & non-fiction), understanding the market place; analyse and understand what is needed for the different categories, etc.

-3. Conceptualisation: Conceiving a concept…where & how to find inspiration/influence.
-Developing a concept … how to plan.
+3. Conceptualisation Conceiving a concept - where and how to find inspiration/influence.
+Developing a concept - how to plan.

 5. Short Stories

-• Describe children’s cognitive development and target writing to be appropriate to various developmental stages.
+• Describe children’s cognitive development and target writing so it is appropriate to various developmental stages.

 • Explain the nature and scope of writing for children.

-• Describe the process of planning a written manuscript of children’s writing.
+• Describe the process of planning a written manuscript.

 • Describe the planning and processes involved in writing articles for children’s magazines.